rizitis/sexyslack/README.md

 But linux.

 And last, but most important, when you have a potato pc you cant build the universe... but you can install it.

+Slackware™ is a trademark of Patrick Volkerding. http://www.slackware.com/trademark/trademark.php GNOME™ is trademark of the GNOME Foundation. https://foundation.gnome.org/logo-and-trademarks